cast-bucket/cast-bucket/README.md

 # Cast-Bucket

-A cross-platform, open source podcast application written React Native.
-JavaScript FTW!
+A cross-plaform, open source podcast app for developers.